It goes like this: If you're recording with a microphone then you need to use a preamplifier, no questions asked.

 Now, all of our recording gear from compressors, equalizers, analog-to-digital converters, the works... it all expects a line-level signal.
 A line-level signal is at a much higher voltage, which is to say a louder volume.
 This is the type of signal coming out of electric guitars and keyboards for instance.

-So the challenge is to raise a mic-level signal up to a line-level signal.
+So the challenge is to raise a mic-level or instrument-level signal up to a line-level signal.
 This is the basic purpose of preamplifiers.

 That's the basic reason we use preamps.